mvanness354/NTRU/README.md

 A compile script, `ntru_compile.sh`, is provided to assist with compilation.
 This script uses the C++ compiler g++ and the appropriate flags for compilation.
 Simply supply the script with the main file which you are using, for example, `./ntru_compile.sh example_main.cpp`.
 It is also acceptable to use a different
 C++ compiler, just make sure to compile all of the files in the `src` directory.

+# Functionality
+In the `src` directory, there are two files that provide the core functiionality: NTRUBreak and NTRUEncrypt.
+NTRUEncrypt is used for running the NTRU cryptosystem, including generating keys, encrypting messages, and decrypting ciphertexts.
+NTRUBreak is used to simulate attacks on the NTRU cryptosystem by running variations of the LLL lattice reduction algorithm.
+This can be used to access the security of NTRU for different parameter choices.
+Please see the respective header files for details on the methods for each class.

+In the `sample_mains` directory, there are two example main files that demonstrate the functionality of NTRUBreak and NTRUEncrypt.